7 Critical Mistakes Homeowners Make During the Permitting Process

 Permits for sheds often depend on square footage and whether the structure is permanent.

-All construction, remodeling, and electrical work in New Castle County will be thoroughly inspected to ensure full compliance with the current Delaware Building Code.
+Work on your Shed Installation in New Castle County will be inspected to ensure full compliance with the current Delaware Building Code.

 For New Castle County residents, we highly recommend reviewing your neighborhood HOA covenants before paying any municipal fees.
 Often, homeowners associations maintain stricter rules regarding materials and dimensions for your Shed Installation than the county itself.